Sava: From the Una to the Drina

 Downstream of confluence of the Una River, the Sava is once again tracing an international border—between Croatia and Bosnia-Herzegovina.
 Its meandering course runs generally eastwards along Bosanska Gradiška, and Slavonski Brod to Županja, where it turns south to Brčko.
 There, the river resumes its predominantly eastward course towards Sremska Rača and confluence of the Drina River.
 The right bank of the Sava, in this segment of its course, belongs to Bosnia-Herzegovina (with Bosnia's all three administrative entities, Republika Srpska, Federation of Bosnia and Herzegovina and the Brčko District, having gateway to the river), while the opposite bank belongs to Croatia and its Sisak-Moslavina, Brod-Posavina and Vukovar-Srijem counties, except in the area of Jamena and further downstream—which belongs to Serbia and the province of Vojvodina.
 No cities in this segment of the course span the river.
-It represents an international frontier, three times seeing adjacent, opposing key settlements: Bosanska Gradiška, Bosanski Brod and Brčko in Bosnia-Herzegovina, opposing Stara Gradiška, Slavonski Brod and Gunja in Croatia.
+It is an international frontier, three times seeing adjacent key settlements facing one another: Bosanska Gradiška, Bosanski Brod, and Brčko in Bosnia and Herzegovina, opposite Stara Gradiška, Slavonski Brod, and Gunja in Croatia.

 The 337.2 km segment between the Una and the Drina confluences, corresponding to the Sava flowing along the border of Bosnia-Herzegovina, exhibits small change of elevation, such as from 86.8 m ASL at Jasenovac to 76.6 m ASL at Brčko gauges: over 287.5 km of the river between them.
 The river below Zagreb has a 0.4‰ slope (gradient) on average, much less steep than the course in Slovenia, where the average slope exceeds 0.7‰.
 This results in the Sava's meandering course running through a wide plain bordered by wetlands.